jgelon/cloudflarewarp/README.md

       plugin:
         cloudflarewarp:
           disableDefault: false
-          trustip: # Trust IPS not required if disableDefault is false - we will allocate Cloud Flare IPs automatically
+          trustip: # Trust IPS not required if disableDefault is false - we will add Cloudflare IPs automatically
             - "2400:cb00::/32"

   routers: